CDLUC3/ezid/README.orig.md

 To create a build:

-    gulp build
+    npm run ui:build

-This writes static webpages to .../SITE_ROOT/PROJECT_ROOT/ui_library.
+This compiles CSS, JS and static webpages to [ezid repository root]/ui_library.

-To validate the HTML of a build using the W3C validation service:

-    gulp validateHTML
+Copy the compiled HTML, CSS and JS from ui_library into their locations within the ezid app.